Lectins

 • Activate immune response

 The mechanism of action of lectins is based on their specific binding ability to glycoproteins and glycolipids found on cell surfaces.
 In the digestive tract, some resistant lectins can interact with the cells of the intestinal lining.
-This interaction can lead to a range of effects, depending on the specific lectin and its concentration.
-Potential mechanisms include:
+This interaction can lead to a number of effects, depending on the specific lectin and its concentration.
+Possible mechanisms include:

 • Changes in intestinal permeability, which can allow the passage of unwanted substances.